Orbiit/gunn-web-app/README.md

 # The Unofficial Gunn Web App "gunn-web-app"
 The Gunn App was originally only available to [Android](https://github.com/RiceCakess/TheGunnApp) and [iOS](https://github.com/xaviloinaz/thegunnapp) users.
 Then recently it died.
 Then it came back to life.

-Since people for some reason want to limit their fun to phone users (specifically, iOS and Android), we're going to make it in plain HTML, CSS, and JS!
+We're going to make it in plain HTML, CSS, and JS so even people without a phone can view alternate schedules!

 We aim to: